 Guidelines for negotiating extensions for disability-related reasons.

-Turnitin is a database of academic sources, student papers and websites which your work can be checked against.
+Turnitin is a database of academic sources, student papers and websites which your work can be checked against for signs of plagiarism.
 Any work you upload for assessment purposes may be put through this service.

-When you submit work through Turnitin you should receive an originality report, detailing how much of your work's content was matched with the resource database.
-Find out how to interpret this report...
+When you submit work through Turnitin you will receive an originality report, detailing how much of your work's content was matched with the resource database.
+Find out what this means.

 What to do if you have a medical condition or have been ill.

 External Examining is one of the principal means of maintaining academic standards across the UK.